Do Suffering Bottoms Go To Heaven?

 “You can look at me with those wronged eyes all you want, I know.
 Ha, damn, I knew you’d do this.”

-Lost in thought about his conversation with Geon-hyuk, Naru focused on pulling tissues when Gyu-yeon came out of the kitchen, put a hand to his forehead, and said he knew it.
+Lost in thought about his conversation with Geon-hyuk, he focused on pulling tissues when Gyu-yeon came out of the kitchen, put his hand to his forehead, and said he knew it.

 When Naru was quiet, he was always getting into mischief.
 He was nothing but a troublemaking puppy.
 Today tissues were scattered across the living room floor like clouds.

 Each tissue was practically Naru’s toy.
 The tactile pleasure of pulling them out was addictive; once hooked, he couldn’t stop.
-Recently he’d pulled them all out, so Gyu-yeon had hidden them in a corner, but somehow Naru had found them and dragged them back to play with.
+Recently he’d pulled them all out, so Gyu-yeon had hidden them in a corner, but somehow he had found them and brought them back to play.

 “I told you not to pull tissues.
 Are you a dog?”

 Gyu-yeon scolded him while picking up the scattered tissues.
-Naru moved aside so it was easier to tidy and rolled his eyes, pretending ignorance.
+Naru moved aside so it was easier to tidy and only rolled his eyes pretending ignorance.
 His look of innocence—acting like he hadn’t done anything—was astonishing.

 Every time Naru caused trouble, Gyu-yeon would blurt, “Are you a dog?”
 Since he kept asking the obvious, Naru couldn’t help nodding.
-He looked up with round eyes and nodded, making Gyu-yeon laugh incredulously.
+He looked up with round eyes and nodded, making Gyu-yeon give an incredulous laugh.

 “Why are you nodding?”